Ravn-Tech/HyperTag/README.md

 # HyperTag

 File organization made easy.
-HyperTag let's the user express intuitively how they think about their files using tags.
+HyperTag let's humans intuitively express how they think about their files using tags.

 ## Install
 Currently there is no easy install available.
 Gotta clone this repo.